Pre-training via Denoising for Molecular Property Prediction

 \subsection{GNS and GNS-TAT}

 The main two models we consider in this work are Graph Net Simulator (GNS) \citep{pmlr-v119-sanchez-gonzalez20a}, which is a type of GNN, and a better-performing variant we contribute called GNS-TAT.
-GNS-TAT makes use of a recently published network transformation method called Tailored Activation Transforms (TAT) \cite{tat2022}, which has been shown to prevent certain degenerate behaviors at initialization in deep MLPs/convnets that are reminiscent of oversmoothing in GNNs (and are also associated with training difficulties).
-While GNS is not by default compatible with the assumptions of TAT, it can be made so by adopting a special GNN initialization scheme we call ``Edge-Delta'', which initializes to zero the weights that carry ``messages'' from vertices to edges.
-See \cref{sec:arch-details} for full details.
+GNS-TAT makes use of a recently published network transformation method called Tailored Activation Transforms (TAT) \citep{tat2022}, which has been shown to prevent certain degenerate behaviors at initialization in deep MLPs/convnets that are reminiscent of oversmoothing in GNNs (and are also associated with training difficulties).
+While GNS is not by default compatible with the assumptions of TAT, we propose a novel GNN initialization scheme called ``Edge-Delta'' that makes it compatible by initializing to zero the weights that carry ``messages'' from vertices to edges.
+This marks the first application of TAT to any applied problem in the literature.
+See \cref{sec:arch-details} for details.